| Title: | Dynamic Modeling and Machine Learning Environment |

 Often, when a continuous data is converted to factors using the base R

-cut function, the resultant Class Interval
+cut function, the resultant Class Interval column provide data with

-column provide data with scientific notation which normally appears confusing to interpret, especially to casual data scientist.
-This function provide a more user-friendly output and is provided in a formatted manner.
-It is a easy to implement function.
+user-friendly output and is provided in a formatted manner.
+It is a easy to

-formattedcut(data, breaks, cut = FALSE)
+formattedcut(data, breaks, cut = FALSE)formattedcut(data, breaks, cut = FALSE)

 data |